Eazy-Ops/Apidocs/docs/authentication.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
 }
 ```

-This token is the final Bearer token for all subsequent API requests.
+This token is the final authentication token that you will use for all subsequent API requests.
+Make sure to store it securely.